 There are hundreds of possible stop code errors.
 Some other examples are:

-As discussed, there are many reasons why you might see the “Your device ran into a problem and needs to restart” error, so the article cannot provide a guaranteed solution that will fix this error.
+As discussed, there are many reasons why you might see the “Your device ran into a problem and needs to restart loop” error, so the article cannot provide a guaranteed solution that will fix this error.

 However, some things are more likely to cause these errors.
 Follow these troubleshooting steps and see if they help in your case.